Skip to product information

 "These prisons, especially the Bilibid, sought to rehabilitate prisoners — ultimately aiding the cause of benevolent assimilation by portraying imprisoned Filipinos as the grateful beneficiaries of American kindness.
 Bilibid even became a popular tourist spot during the colonial era, furthering the image of Americans as generous colonizers."

-The Spanish established the prison system as their last effort to remain in control.
+Before the Americans took over, the Spanish established the prison system as their last effort to remain in control.
 "Bilibid Prison was built in Manila in 1865.
 At the time, it was believed to be one of the largest prisons in the entire world, with over 1,000 beds.
 The Spanish built several other penal institutions throughout the islands, but Bilibid served as the lifeblood of the new colonial prison system.
 Many of these institutions were filled with political prisoners opposed to Spanish rule."

 View full details